mgmarlow/interactor-example/README.md

-# ServicePatterns
+# Interactors for better services

 How the [`interactor`](https://github.com/collectiveidea/interactor-rails) gem can help solve our service object woes.

-The `Interactor` module abstracts away much of the boilerplate repeated for our service objects.
-It also fits into our single-method, single-responsibility service object ideology.
-In addition to less repeated code, here's a rundown of the major benefits:
+`Interactor` is a drop-in module that abstracts away much of the service object boilerplate.
+Just like with our current service pattern in Beacons, interactors define a `#call` method that provides the single entry point to the service.
+However, unlike our current services, interactors also provide a standardized approach to handling errors, responses, and composition.

+Here's a rundown of the major features `Interactor` provides:

 - [x] Go-style error messaging between internal services.
 - [x] Compose services and call them in order with `Organizer`s.